 The Hickman Mills area is a diverse, first ring suburban community located approximately 10 miles southeast of downtown Kansas City and includes 56 square miles.
 The area which is within the 5th and 6th council districts developed in the decades following World War II (1950-1970).
 During that time, Interstates 435 and 470 were built and postwar housing developed at a rapid pace.

 Each of the District's schools strives for academic excellence.
-The schools include: two early education centers (PK-K), eight elementary schools (1st - 6th), one middle school (7th-8th), one freshman center school (9th) and one senior high school (10th-12th).
-The District also offers one special education school, a comprehensive gifted program, an alternative school (Ombudsman Program), and a new STEAM (Science, Technology, Engineering, Art and Math) school, Compass.
+The schools include: an early education center (PK-K), seven elementary schools (K - 6th), one middle school (6th-8th), and one senior high school (9th-12th).
+The District also offers a gifted program, an alternative school, and and starting in the 2019-20 school year, HMC-1 will be launching STEAM (Science, Technology, Engineering, Art, and Math) curriculum to all schools, making HMC-1 one of the few districts in the country making STEAM and Project Based Learning a priority in the classroom and offering such teaching to all students regardless of their grade or academic standing.

 The patrons of the community have always strongly supported their schools.
 Working together with people of diverse backgrounds through various groups and organizations, the school district has been responsive to community needs, even working alongside the District to craft a 5-year strategic plan for the District.